Skip to content

 • Duration: 120 s

-Add 1 to 3 percent for container mux if you are cutting close to a hard cap.
+Add about 1 to 3 percent for container overhead if you are cutting close to a hard cap.

-Reverse the math when you have a cap: allowed Mbps ≈ (MB × 8) ÷ seconds.
-For 25 MB and 120 s, total bitrate is about 1.67 Mbps, which pushes you toward 720p for acceptable quality.
-Email caps vary; see email attachment size limits .
+Reverse the formula when you have a cap: allowed Mbps ≈ (MB × 8) ÷ seconds.
+For 25 MB and 120 s, total bitrate is about 1.67 Mbps, which usually means 720p (or a shorter clip) for acceptable quality.
+Email caps vary by provider; see email attachment size limits .

 Related: how long is a 10 MB video .